Cumberland Building Society

-The Cumberland Building Society was established on 16 April 1850 as the Cumberland Co-operative Land and Benefit Building Society.
-It has its headquarters in Carlisle, Cumbria, England.
-It is the 10th largest in the United Kingdom based on total assets of £2.5 billion as at 31 March 2018.

-The first branch was opened 100 miles south of Cumberland in Preston, Lancashire.
+Cumberland Building Society, trading as The Cumberland, is a building society in the UK, with its headquarters in Carlisle, Cumbria, England.
 It is a member of the Building Societies Association.

+The Cumberland was established on 16 April 1850 as the Cumberland Co-operative Land and Benefit Building Society.
+It is the 10th largest building society in the United Kingdom based on total assets of more than £3 billion as at 31 March 2023.